Medical fitness to drive

 Should I be driving: things to look for

-You are responsible for declaring any medical condition that may affect your ability to drive.
-If you have any concerns about your fitness and ability to drive you should contact your GP immediately.
+You're responsible for declaring any medical condition that may affect your ability to drive.

-You can complete the short checklist below and see if any of the scenarios apply to you:
+You can use the checklist below and see if any of these scenarios apply to you:

-- I am not as confident on the road as I once was
+- I'm not as confident on the road as I once was

 - I have some difficulty turning to see behind me when reversing